 Frame Bag: Moosetreks frame bag

 My favorite cheap bikepacking bag, still going strong after 5000+ miles.
-Size small fills my 50cm Long Haul Trucker frame almost like a custom fit.
+Size small fills my 50cm Long Haul Trucker frame almost like a custom fit, and they have a mountain bike style too with slightly different shape.
 Detailed review here.

-Top Tube Bag Alternate: RockBros top tube bag
+Top Tube Bag : RockBros top tube bag

 Feed Bags: Rock climbing chalk bags

 Love these!!
 The snap-closure straps can attach to your handlebars and stem.
 There’s even a little plastic ring, which the pictures show being used to carry a water bottle, that happens to fit perfectly on the top of my steerer tube in place of a spacer.

 Surely these budget bags aren’t as good as the big name brands (Revelate, etc) that cost more than twice as much, right?
 Well actually, I’m not convinced.
 I think they’re at least half as good, and probably a better value overall even if they do have some shortcomings, such as: